-The Company recognizes its asset retirement obligation and environmental remediation liabilities in accordance with ASC 410-30, and has estimated such liabilities as of the date of the acquisition of the Bakersfield Biorefinery.
+The Company recognizes its asset retirement obligation and environmental remediation liabilities and has estimated such liabilities as of its acquisition date.
 It is the Company's policy to accrue environmental and clean-up related costs of a non-capital nature when it is both probable that a liability has been incurred and the amount can be reasonably estimated.
 Environmental remediation liabilities represent the current estimated costs to investigate and remediate contamination at our properties.
 This estimate is based on internal and third-party assessments of the extent of the contamination, the selected remediation technology and review of applicable environmental regulations, typically considering estimated activities and costs for 20 years, and up to 30 years if a longer period is believed reasonably necessary.
 Accruals for estimated costs from environmental remediation obligations generally are recognized no later than completion of the remedial feasibility study and include, but are not limited to, costs to perform remedial actions and costs of machinery and equipment that are dedicated to the remedial actions and that do not have an alternative use.
 Such accruals are adjusted as further information develops or circumstances change.
 We discount environmental remediation liabilities to their present value if payments are fixed and determinable.
-However, as the timing and amount of these costs were undeterminable as of June 30, 2021, these costs have not been discounted.
-During the six months ended June 30, 2021, the Company has incurred asbestos abatement costs related to the repurposing of the assets from a petroleum based refinery to a biorefinery.
-These costs totaled \$1 million and have been recognized in the accompanying statement of operations.
+However, as the timing and amount of these costs were undeterminable as of September 30, 2021, these costs have not been discounted.
 Expenditures for equipment necessary for environmental issues relating to ongoing operations are capitalized.
 Changes in laws and regulations and actual remediation expenses compared to historical experience could significantly impact our results of operations and financial position.
 We believe the estimates selected, in each instance, represent our best estimate of future outcomes, but the actual outcomes could differ from the estimates selected.
-At June 30 2021, accrued environmental remediation liability costs totaled \$21.1 million of which \$1.3 million have been classified as current liabilities.
+At September 30 2021, accrued environmental remediation liability costs totaled \$21.0

-On May 7, 2020 through BKRF OCB, LLC, one of the Company's indirect subsidiaries, the Company purchased all of the outstanding equity interests of Bakersfield Renewable Fuels, LLC from Alon Paramount Holdings, Inc. ("Alon Paramount") for a total consideration of \$89.4 million, including \$40 million in cash and assumption of liabilities of \$43.9 million.
-Bakersfield Renewable Fuels, LLC owns an oil refinery in Bakersfield, California that the Company is retooling into a biorefinery.
+On May 7, 2020 through BKRF OCB, LLC, one of the Company's indirect subsidiaries, the Company purchased all of the outstanding equity interests of Bakersfield Renewable Fuels, LLC from Alon Paramount for a total consideration of \$89.4 million, including \$40 million in cash and assumption of liabilities of \$43.9 million.
+Bakersfield

+Renewable Fuels, LLC owns an oil refinery in Bakersfield, California that the Company is retooling into a biorefinery.
 In connection with the acquisition, BKRF OCB, LLC agreed to undertake certain cleanup activities at the refinery and provide a guarantee for liabilities arising from the cleanup.
 The Company has assumed significant environmental and clean-up liabilities associated with the purchase of the Bakersfield Refinery.